 Memo discussing the prospect of getting visas for Anne and her sister

-Document re attempts to rescue Anne and Margot Frank
+Document regarding attempts to rescue Anne and Margot Frank

 United States, 1941.
 National Refugee Service Memo